 First Nation Public Library Week is an opportunity to promote public library services and celebrate cultural uniqueness through creative library programming.
 We encourage all Ontario libraries to join in its celebration!

-First Nation Public Library Week runs October 6-10.
+First Nation Public Library Week runs October 4-10.

 Please visit the First Nation Public Library Week website for more information about the program’s history, updates, and resources.

-Thank You to our 2025 Ontario Public Library Week Sponsors and Supporters!
+2026 Ontario Public Library Week Sponsors

 The OLA thanks the Ontario Ministry of Tourism, Culture and Gaming for their support of Ontario Public Library Week.